top of page

 Academically, I am the man behind the proposition called the 'anti-civilisation argument' (contra economia) which sets forth the controversial case that civilisations cannot coexist with the natural world, nor support the needs of life on Earth.
 My work in anthropology takes a strictly biological view of the artificial economic habitats that humans have created as preferred alternatives to the natural environment, with concise specificity on exactly why economic systems are ultimately doomed to fail and why civilisations eternally rise and fall in deterministic cycles which humans are ultimately powerless to control.

 Through new theory in my book, I demonstrate that human civilisation is actually inconsistent with Darwinian evolution and that our post-hunter-gatherer economic systems and domestication function in direct violation of biological imperatives.
-My field of study proposes that there are 'Three Fundamental Problems of Economy' which unintendedly function as a social trap, and since the Neolithic period until the present time has driven humankind into a tailspin trajectory that inevitably leads to a novel self-extinction event.
-In light of these revelations, I suggest that our existing interpretation of reality and progressive economic worldview are rather fatally flawed, which therefore demands a complete rethink of our existing philosophies and how we perceive human life and our place on Earth.
+My field of study proposes that there are 'Three Fundamental Problems of Economy' which from the Neolithic period until today, unintendedly produce a social trap; driving humankind into a tailspin trajectory that inevitably leads to a novel self-extinction event.
+In light of new revelations linked to the former premise, I suggest that our modern interpretation of reality based on a progressive economic worldview is an unsupported orthodoxy, which prompts a complete rethink of our current philosophies and how we perceive human life and our place on Earth.

-As a nascent solution to this problem, I have begun laying the foundations for a new field of biological anthropology called 'Econology', which bridges the disconnected gap between the two larger fields of Economics and Ecology which have always remained in academic isolation despite their overlap and similarity as inextricably related scientific subjects.
-My overall ethos is that we need to start seeing the world for what it is, instead of what we want it to be.
+As a nascent solution to this problem, I have begun laying the foundations for a new field of biological anthropology called 'Econology' to bridge the disconnected gap between Economics and Ecology, which have remained in academic isolation from each other despite their overlap as inextricably related scientific subjects.
+My ethos is that we need to start seeing the world for what it is, instead of what we want it to be.
 Since the beginning of recorded time, our idealistic worldview of human civilisation has diverted our observation away from fundamental problems with economic life in the first place.
 My job has been to undo the favourable narrative which has long supported our ambitions and instead reveal human life in a painfully objective way that is more scientifically appropriate.

-Throughout my own educational journey, I have been largely influenced by the early work of prominent intellectuals like Francis Bacon, John Stuart Mill, Charles Darwin, Alfred Russel Wallace, Herbert Spencer, Bertrand Russell, Julian Huxley and Ronald Fisher; alongside contemporary thinkers such as Maynard Smith, Hamilton, Gould, Dunbar and Dawkins, primarily.
-Where my position on humans differs to those of my predecessors is where I conclude that humans gain no exception to the laws of nature which apply uniformly to all else, and that civilisation itself is a temporal maladaptation causing our species to deviate from optimal ecology and fitness.
-I asseverate that humankind has not evolved towards a ‘perfected state’ and that the notion of a perfected state itself is a fiction designed to suit economic and political demands which are ultimately superfluous and superficial in evolutionary terms.
+Throughout my own educational journey, I have been largely influenced by the early work of prominent intellectuals like Francis Bacon, John Stuart Mill, Charles Darwin, Alfred Russel Wallace, Herbert Spencer, Bertrand Russell, Julian Huxley and Ronald Fisher; alongside contemporary thinkers such as Maynard Smith, Hamilton, Gould, Dunbar and Dawkins, to name a few.
+Where my position on humankind differs from those of my predecessors is that I contend humans gain no exception to the laws of nature which inexorably apply to all entities, and that civilisation is an inorganic ecological maladaptation contrary to selection mechanisms, far from the glorified edifice which scholars have hastily extolled.
+Further, I asseverate that humankind has not evolved towards a ‘perfected state’, but the notion of a 'perfected state' remains an ideological fiction of social psychology designed to facilitate economic and political demands that are ultimately superfluous and counterproductive in evolutionary terms.